 For interim periods, we recognize an income tax provision/(benefit) based on our estimated annual effective tax rate, calculated on a worldwide consolidated basis, expected for the entire year.
 If we project taxable losses in any specific taxing jurisdiction, those losses are excluded from the calculation of the worldwide estimated annual effective tax rate and a resulting tax benefit is not recognized.
 The interim annual estimated effective tax rate is based on the statutory tax rates then in effect, as adjusted for estimated changes in temporary and estimated permanent differences, and excludes certain discrete items whose tax effect, when material, is recognized in the interim period in which they occur.
 These changes in temporary differences, permanent differences, and discrete items result in variances to the effective tax rate from period to period.
 We also have elected to exclude the impacts from significant pre-tax non-recognized subsequent events from our interim estimated annual effective rate until the period in which they occur.
 Prior to the adoption of new accounting guidance that we adopted on a prospective basis on January 1, 2021, during periods when we incurred net losses before income taxes, our annual estimated effective tax rate was at times adjusted based on the "loss limitation" requirements applicable to interim tax provisions, resulting in a limited income tax benefit recognized in that period.
-Under these provisions, our income tax benefit for the three months ended March 31, 2020 was limited.
-The "loss limitation" requirements were removed by the new accounting guidance and, therefore, we were not required to assess any such limitation for the three months ended March 31, 2021.
-During periods when we incur net losses before income taxes, our annual estimated effective tax rate may be adjusted based on the "loss limitation" requirements applicable to interim tax provisions, resulting in a limited income tax benefit recognized in that period.
+Under these provisions, our income tax benefit for the three months ended March 31, 2020 (but not for the three and six month periods ended June 30, 2020) was limited.
+The "loss limitation" requirements were removed by the new accounting guidance and, therefore, we were not required to assess any such limitation for 2021.
 Our estimated annual effective tax rate changes throughout the year as our on-going estimates of pre-tax income, changes in temporary differences, and permanent differences are revised, and as discrete items occur.
 Global Intangible Low-Taxed Income ("GILTI"), as defined in the Tax Cuts and Jobs Act of 2017, generated from our Canadian operations is subject to U.S. taxes, with certain defined exemptions, thresholds and credits.
 For financial reporting purposes we have elected to treat GILTI inclusions as a period cost.

-For the three months ended March 31, 2021, we recognized an income tax benefit of less than \$0.1 million.
-The income tax benefit resulted from applying an estimated annual worldwide effective tax benefit rate of 27.7% to pre-tax consolidated income of \$0.1 million reported during the period, reduced by the net effects of certain discrete items occurring which impact our income tax provision in the period in which they occur.
-There were no material discrete items occurring during the three months ended March 31, 2021.
+For the three months ended June 30, 2021, we recognized an income tax benefit of \$4.0 million.
+The income tax benefit resulted from applying an estimated annual worldwide effective tax benefit rate of 22.3% to pre-tax consolidated loss of \$18.2 million reported during the period, reduced by the net effects of certain discrete items occurring which impact our income tax provision in the period in which they occur.
+There were no material discrete items occurring during the three months ended June 30, 2021.

-For the three months ended March 31, 2020, we recognized an income tax benefit of \$2.9 million.
-The income tax benefit resulted from applying an estimated annual worldwide effective tax rate of 29.7% to pre-tax consolidated loss of \$9.9 million reported during the period, reduced by the net effects of certain discrete items occurring in 2020 which impact our income tax provision in the period in which they occur.
-There were no material discrete items occurring during the three months ended March 31, 2020.
+For the three months ended June 30, 2020, we recognized an income tax benefit of \$1.4 million.
+The income tax benefit resulted from applying an estimated annual worldwide effective tax benefit rate of 10.5% to pre-tax consolidated loss of \$13.8 million reported during the period, reduced by the net effects of certain discrete items occurring which impact our income tax provision in the period in which they occur.
+There were no material discrete items occurring during the three months ended June 30, 2020.